Is contactless payment safe?

 Our contactless debit cards include the latest advanced security features required by the payment card industry.
-Payments are processed through the same secure Visa technology as your Chip and PIN transactions.
-And as an extra precaution, we'll occasionally ask you to enter your PIN to make sure it's you.
+Payments are covered by the same fraud protection as your Chip and PIN transactions, provided you don’t reveal your card details to anyone else.
+As an extra precaution, we'll occasionally ask you to enter your PIN to make sure it's you.

-Can someone steal my contactless debit card and use its technology to empty my bank account?
+Can someone steal my debit card and use its contactless technology to empty my bank account?

 If your card is lost or stolen, let us know immediately and we'll cancel and replace it for you.
 If you haven’t acted fraudulently or without reasonable care, you won’t be liable for any fraudulent transactions.

 If I carry more than one contactless card, is there a danger I’ll pay with the wrong one?